omega-airline-software/ignite-cli/README.md

 {
     class Program
     {
-        static CommandList commands = new CommandList
+        static Commands commands = new Commands
         {
             new Command
             {